filecoin-project/filecoin-docs/content/en/storage-provider/skills/linux/index.md

 {{< alert >}}
 **Bonus tip**:

 Exclude the `nvidia-drivers` and `cuda` packages from your updates using [the appropriate command](https://tecadmin.net/exclude-packages-from-apt-upgrade/) set.
-Once you have a working setup for your specific GPU, you won't want to risk breaking it without testing these packages first.
-Many storage providers may need to [install CUDA](https://linux.how2shout.com/how-to-install-cuda-on-ubuntu-20-04-lts-linux/) because it's not included in the default build for some operating systems.
+Once you have a working setup for your specific GPU, you will want to test these packages before you risk breaking them.
+Many storage providers may need to [install CUDA](https://linux.how2shout.com/how-to-install-cuda-on-ubuntu-20-04-lts-linux/) since some operating systems do not include this package by default.
 {{< /alert >}}

 ## Command-line and environment variables